terminalsin/ghast.dev/index.md

 I'm responsible for the following projects
 - [**Skidfuscator Java Obfuscator**](https://github.com/skidfuscatordev/skidfuscator-java-obfuscator): Full Java obfuscator with inter-procedural obfuscation, leveraging SSA form to create some of the most complex flow obfuscation found in java
-- [**Artemis Anticheat**](https://github.com/artemisac/artemis-minecraft-anticheat): Java anticheating software toolset designed to emulate and replicate Minecraft's physics engine on the server-side based on incomplete data and heuristically bruteforced inferences
+- [**Artemis Anticheat**](https://github.com/artemisac/artemis-minecraft-anticheat): Java anticheating software toolset designed to emulate and replicate Minecraft's physics engine on the server-side based on incomplete data and heuristically bruteforced inferences.
+Currently the project spans over 100,000 lines of code
+- [**Various Packet/Protocol APIs**](https://github.com/terminalsin/fairy-packet-starter): Designed various packet apis for various different projects
+- Multiplayer mods for Cities Skylines
+- Reversal of various Android applications, including the SSL unpinning and source-code reversal of Snapchat, Tinder, Instagram, etc..
+- Responsible for the discovery of an CVSS 9.4 RCE in [Aioz Network](https://aioz.network/), impacting over 50,000 end users.
+- Responsible for the discovery of various other bugs in Phala Network, other blockchains, etc

 ## Research
 - Analysis, evaluation and proposal of an inter-procedural Java Obfuscation methodology (2023, publishing soon?)